← Journal

 Your KOL database is wrong.
 Not slightly outdated — systematically wrong.
 Static KOL databases lose 30% of their accuracy annually as physicians change institutions, shift research focus, retire from advisory roles, or build new collaborative networks.

-Real-time relationship mapping replaces periodic database updates with continuous intelligence that reflects the actual state of the KOL landscape.
+The cost of a stale KOL database isn't abstract — it's missed advisory board candidates, wasted outreach to retired investigators, and competitor firms engaging the rising stars you haven't identified yet.
+Real-time relationship mapping replaces periodic KOL database updates with continuous intelligence that reflects the actual state of the KOL landscape.

 Traditional KOL management relies on annual or bi-annual profile updates.
 Between updates: